Are Ants Just a Nuisance, or Can They Actually Damage My Home?

 For instance, if it’s dry and hot outside, ants may seek the humidity your home offers.
 Water leaks can draw them in, so stay on top of those.

-So even if you clean every day, you can see signs of ant infestation anyway.
+So even if you clean every day, you can still see signs of an ant infestation.

 Yes, Ants CAN Cause Damage